-THE OVERALL OBJECTIVE OF THE ZIRAT PROGRAMME IS TO ENABLE THE MEMBERS TO
+THE OVERALL OBJECTIVE OF THE LCC PROGRAMME IS TO ENABLE THE MEMBERS TO

 Gain increased understanding of reactor water chemistry related to a successful plant operation and continued integrity of Reactor Coolant System (RCS) materials while keeping radiation exposure low.

 Guiding the plant operators to apply adequate PWR secondary side chemistry for safe, economical and environmentally friendly plant operation with high availability and without significant steam generator degradation or fouling problems or carbon steel Flow Accelerated Corrosion.